Thesis

 Source: USV

 Moreover, using a helium coolant reduces the risks of corrosion, building, and contamination.
-The helium coolant ensures heat dissipation which will prevent a meltdown even if the reactor is suddenly shut down, improving safety.
+The helium coolant ensures heat dissipation, which will prevent a meltdown even if the reactor is suddenly shut down, improving safety.
 To ensure safety, the cooling system will be fully fault-tolerant, meaning “you can go and rip the chords out of it while it's running and it will try to keep running and it can handle a lot of damage before it stops itself”.
 This is ensured by redundancy built into the system, using techniques borrowed from the team’s experience in rocket and spacecraft design.

 Autonomous Operation

-A key feature of the Kaleidos is autonomous and maintenance-free operations.
+A key feature of the Kaleidos is its autonomous and maintenance-free operations.
 This will enable Kaleidos reactors to be deployed at remote sites without continuous oversight.
 The reactors will be operated autonomously as a fleet by Radiant’s software platform.
 Operating the reactors as a fleet will allow Radiant to optimize operations through big data analytics, as Bernauer put it in a January 2023 blog post:

 “Stream data from hundreds of reactors deployed all over the world, use machine learning to identify potential issues, and perform preventative maintenance when necessary.”

 This approach is intended to enable operational efficiencies and streamline safety and regulatory monitoring.
-As of August 2023, the US had 93 operating commercial nuclear reactors at 54 nuclear power plants across the US.
+As of April 2024, the US had 54 operating commercial nuclear reactors at 94 nuclear power plants across the US.
 These lack standardization, preventing them from sharing data.
 Radiant hopes to drive new safety reporting standards for the whole industry, thanks to its software platform:

 “So the NRC [Nuclear Regulatory Commission] already has an amazing safety record, but you could beat that by using live fleet monitoring that tells your team of nuclear engineers exactly where they need to look.
 And that information could also be passed on to regulators.”